SfTI-Robotics/SfTI-Robotics.github.io/ScenarioComparsion/Pendulum.md

 ## Conclusions

-Duelling learns how to get to our goal faster and is able to remain upright longer
+Duelling learns how to get to our goal faster and is able to remain upright longer, it also more accuratley estimates q values.
+Use Duelling but it doesn't take more memory